Parents and Pivots

 Depending on the method used to produce the parent child relationship any transformations made to the parent prior to assigning it children may also be applied to the children when the parent is assigned.
 It usually makes sense not to rotate or move a child until after you've assigned it to the parent.

 Using a pivot can be tricky and a number of methods are available.
-Some of these methods, but not all, may actually change the local origin of a mesh so that positioning, rotation and scaling transformations are based on the pivot as the new origin.
+Some of these methods, but not all, may actually change the local origin of a mesh.